ajay398/Data-Analytic-project-with-EXCEL/README.md

 # Data-Analytic-project-with-EXCEL
-THIS project for a git company sales
+THIS project for Ferns and Petals Sales Analysis